Myst V: End of Ages: Development

 Robyn and Rand Miller, Myst's creators, had initially decided against creating sequels to 1997's Riven.
-However, the publishing rights to the series later transferred to Ubisoft, who commissioned two sequels: Myst III: Exile and Myst IV: Revelation.
+The publishing rights to the series was later transferred to Ubisoft, who commissioned two sequels: Myst III: Exile and Myst IV: Revelation.
 Myst V: End of Ages was officially announced at the 2005 MacWorld Expo by Myst and Riven's developer, Cyan Worlds.
 In the announcement, Cyan stated that the game would be the final installment in the series.

 Whereas most previous Myst titles had forgone 3D graphics rendered in real-time in favor of interactive prerendered environments, Rand Miller decided that technology had advanced to the point that End of Ages could use real-time graphics without sacrificing player immersion.
-"Over the years the Myst games have become increasingly sophisticated, culminating in Myst V, where we offer striking graphics that players can walk smoothly through," Miller stated in an interview.
-Miller emphasized that the goal of the game remained for players to become immersed in Myst's alternate worlds.
+"Over the years the Myst games have become increasingly sophisticated, culminating in Myst V, where we offer striking graphics that players can walk smoothly through", Miller stated in an interview.
+Miller emphasized that the goal of the game was still for players to become immersed in Myst's alternate worlds.

 A focus in development was to make End of Ages more accessible than previous Myst games, which had often stymied uninitiated players with their puzzles.
 Learning from the control scheme used in another real-time Myst game (a remake of the original entitled realMyst), Cyan decided to develop multiple control methods to allow new players to quickly learn the controls, as well as provide a familiar interface for franchise veterans.
 Esher's experiences with the player's quest allowed a hint system to be built into the story.
 Miller wanted to make a significant change from previous games in the series, in that the player's actions decide the fate of the characters.
 When asked about the ending, Miller explained, "The future of civilization is down to this point, and the choices you make determine where it goes."